Juthy07/linkedin-job-scraper/README.md

 ## 📊 Visualizing Data

 You can visualize the scraped data using Power BI or any other data visualization tool.
 Import the `data/linkedin_jobs.csv` file to create charts, graphs, and dashboards.

-## 📄 License

-This project is licensed under the MIT License – see the LICENSE file for details.

-## ⚠️ Disclaimer

-This tool is for educational purposes only.
-Scraping LinkedIn may violate their Terms of Service.
-Use responsibly and at your own risk.